Use NGINX Ingress

 Configure the network type of an NGINX Ingress controller

-How to implement canary releases and blue-green deployments using NGINX Ingress
+Implement canary releases and blue-green deployments with NGINX Ingress

 Implement canary releases and blue-green deployments using NGINX Ingress